BISO Home > USLC/IUPAP Homepage > USLC/IUPAP Activities and Events

-The IUPAP International Conferences on Women in Physics
+5th IUPAP International Conference on Women in Physics: August 5-8, 2014

 Since 2002, the International Union of Pure and Applied Physics (IUPAP) has sponsored a series of triennial international conferences on women in physics.
-The Fourth IUPAP Conference on Women in Physics (ICWIP 2014) will be held August 5-8, 2014 in Waterloo, Canada.
+The Fifth IUPAP Conference on Women in Physics (ICWIP 2014) will be held August 5-8, 2014 in Waterloo, Canada.
 At the last conference, ICWIP4, roughly 250 delegates from more than 50 countries attended the meeting, including undergraduates, graduate students, faculty, society members and industrial physicists.
-Many were from African countries that had not previously been able to participate in the international conferences, which were held previously in Paris (2002), Brazil (2005) and South Korea (2008).
+This unique conference will bring together delegates from around the world to: